grauho/sdc/README.md

-An at least C99 compliant compiler is required to build this software, or for the adventurous the program can be compiled in C90/C89 compliant mode if alternative definitions for the stdint types are provided
+An at least C99 compliant compiler is required to build this software, or for the adventurous the program can be compiled in C90/C89 compliant mode if alternative definitions for the stdint types are provided along with other minor adjustments.

 Currently only a POSIX makefile is included for automated building: